 The following video shows how to connect to an MKII directly and gives some troubleshooting tips.

-Using the cloud, one computer/server can host the PAK cloud IO service for several measurement devices.
-Using the host computer with the Cloud IO Service installed, access the service by entering localhost:17671 in a browser.
+Using the cloud, one computer/server can host the PAK cloud live hub for several measurement devices.
+Using the host computer with the Cloud live hub installed, access the service by entering localhost:17671 in a browser.
 Here, you can add and connect to several measurement devices.
-It also allows to pull the license (CS_IO_USE) for high data throughput, which is typically required in a multiple-DAQ set-up.
+It also allows for pulling the license (CS_IO_USE) for high data throughput, which is typically required in a multiple-DAQ setup.

-The following video explains how to connect to an MKII through the cloud.
+The following video explains how to connect to an MKII through the PAK live hub.

 The PAK systems table when connected

-When the systems are online again, reconnect and observe that the PTP synchronization is indeed “Synchronized”.
-This might take within a minute to update.
+When the systems are online again, reconnect and observe that the PTP synchronization is indeed Synchronized.
+This might take about a minute to update.

 The measurement settings step for a single impact hammer setup

 Here the sampling settings are defined.
 The sampling rate can be set for a list of possible sampling rates in Hz supported by the DAQ.
-The sampling time defines the length of the measurement window in seconds and can be set freely.
+The sampling time establishes the length of the measurement window in seconds and can be set freely.

-The resulting block size is shown below the two values and is calculated from the sampling rate multiplied by the sampling time.

-The Nyquist factor offers three options: 2.0, 2.56 and Custom.
+The Nyquist factor offers three options: 2.0, 2.56, and Custom.
 This specifies the effective frequency bandwidth of the measurement.
 When set to 2.0 or 2.56, the frequency limit becomes the sampling rate divided by that factor.
-Factor 2.0 is the maximum observable frequency according to the Nyquist–Shannon sampling theorem, whereas the 2.56 is the “conservative” factor commonly used in NVH engineering.
+According to the Nyquist- Shannon sampling theorem, factor 2.0 is the maximum observable frequency, whereas 2.56 is the “conservative” factor commonly used in NVH engineering.
 For the case of sampling at 16384 Hz, this yields respectively 8192 or 6400 Hz bandwidth, which will be displayed in the field Frequency limit.

 Filter settings for the input sources with their respective filter shapes.

 Sensors and excitation sources are mapped by dragging and dropping them onto the desired channels on the DAQ system.
 Multiple channels can be selected and mapped simultaneously.
-DIRAC checks for compatible modules and channel types, to make sure ICP and Microphone channels cannot be mixed up.
+DIRAC checks for compatible modules and channel types to ensure that ICP and Microphone channels cannot be mixed up.